geraldombuthia/lipagas_webapp/simple_cra_Js/simple_cra_JS/README.md

 ### * index.js
 This injects the code to the index.html file to complete the design of a single page application

+## Documentation
+For help and in depth understanding of how the template is developed and functions, you can read the documentation [here](https://docs.minimals.cc/routing/create-react-app).
+This contains the full information on the development process.